hongliangduan/Heck-Prediction-With-Transferlearning/README.md

 # Train
 Model training can be started by running the train.sh script.
 # Test
-Model testing can be started by running the decode.shscript.
+Model testing can be started by running the decode.sh script.